Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 include: host-deprecated-warning

-When running an endpoint within the context of Visual Studio debugger, the required queues are created automatically on startup to facilitate development.
+When running an endpoint within the context of the Visual Studio debugger, the required queues are created automatically on startup to facilitate development.
 However, when deploying this endpoint to a server, starting the endpoint from the command prompt will not create the needed queues.
-Creation of queues is a one time cost that should happen during installation.
+Creation of queues is a one-time cost that should happen during installation.

 To retrieve the list of available options for the host, run the following at the command line: